 EPA’s pending approval of California’s vehicle bans

 If EPA grants California a waiver, millions of Americans—including millions outside California—will lose the option to buy the car or truck THEY want.
-That’s because nearly 15 states, covering close to 35% of the U.S. population, have already adopted or signaled their intention to adopt California’s ban as their own.
+That’s because roughly a dozen states, covering close to 35% of the U.S. population, have already adopted or signaled their intention to adopt California’s ban as their own.
 These decisions are often being made behind closed doors via state agencies and gubernatorial directives rather than publicly through state legislatures or popular votes.

 Additional reading: